Seat prices are rising in the West End and the bigger theatres. It is inevitable, perhaps, but do you get value for money in the ‘cheaper options’?

 How I felt:

-I hope this has been useful.
-I will continue this series as and when opportunities come about.
-My next planned post will be on Shirley Valentine.
+I will continue this series as and when opportunities arise.